Ask us about our 'Pay at the End' options

 When To Seek Legal Aid

 While married couples simply need to show a marriage certificate to prove the existence and length of their union, de-facto couples often struggle to gather the evidence necessary to make a compelling claim for their relationship.
 In such instances, it is always recommended that you seek the advice and services of an experienced legal team.
 Working alongside a lawyer will help you ensure that you meet the relationship criteria prior to making your application and to ensure that you are able to provide enough evidence for the Courts to make a declaration of your de-facto relationship.
-Call us at 03 9670 7577 today and one of our expert family law legal team members will be happy to assist!
+Call us at 03 9670 7577 today and one of our expert family lawyers will be happy to assist!